mariodruiz/PYNQ/docs/source/faqs.rst

 General Questions
 =================

-Does PYNQ support Python 2.7?
+Does PYNQ support Python 2.X?
 -----------------------------

-The PYNQ image is based on Ubuntu which includes Python 2.7 in the root file system.
-The Python package *pynq*, however, is based on Python 3.6; this python package is not compatible with Python 2.7.
+The Python package *pynq*, is based on Python 3.X; this python package is not compatible with Python 2.X.
+The latest PYNQ image is based on Ubuntu 20.04 which now has Python 3.X as the default version.
+If you need to run PYNQ on the command line you can do this by calling the `python` command with starts Python 3.X. `pip` can be used to install Python (3.X) packages.

+In earlier versions of Ubuntu Python 2.X was the default.
+It isn't practical to remove Python 2.X or switch the default to Python 3.X as other parts of the system relied on it.
+As as workaround, Python 3 (required for PYNQ) was installed alongside Python 2.X.

+Jupyter kernels used Python 3.X automatically and this was transparent to the user.
+However, to use PYNQ on the command line, the `python3` command needed to be used (instead of `python` which would start Python 2.X), along with the `pip3` command to install packages (instead of `pip`).

+With the latest PYNQ image, the `python` command can be used to start Python 3.X and `pip` can be used to install packages.

 Where can I find the overlay bitstreams?
 ----------------------------------------